pchanial/python-for-data-scientists/source/ndarray.rst

 .. image:: broadcast_column.png

-* What if the arrays have a rank greater than 2?
+* What if the arrays (still of same rank) have a rank greater than 2?
 There is no restriction on the rank: any dimension of length 1 of an array is virtually replicated to match the other array dimension length.
 Both arrays may have dimensions that will be broadcast.
 If this happens, the result of the operation will have more elements than any of the operands.

 * Can it work on arrays of different ranks?
 Sure!
 Dimensions of length 1 are **prepended** (added on the left of the array shape) until the two arrays have the same rank.
 As a consequence, the following operation is possible: